Wall Lasiommata megera (Linnaeus 1767 )

 Walls need warm, dry, habitats to help maintain a 25° to 30°C body temperature, and are extremely vulnerable to weather.

-The Wall is widespread throughout England and Wales, but absent or scarce in the higher regions of Wales and the Lake District.
-The species becomes more coastal north of Yorkshire, with its northern limit fluctuating considerably from year to year and in Ireland it tends to only be around the coast.
+The Wall has become a predominantly coastal butterfly in south East England and is absent or scarce in the higher regions of Wales and the Lake District.
+The species also becomes more coastal north of Yorkshire, with its northern limit fluctuating considerably from year to year and in Ireland it tends to only be around the coast.
 In recent decades it has declined in southern and central England.
+In Yorkshire it does appear inland, generally in higher areas.

 However there has been a slight increase in Yorkshire over recent decades with a widespread but fairly localised distribution through much of the county.
 It is more common in the southern half of Yorkshire, and towards coastal areas, but also in the Vale of York, extending northwards well north of York and eastward into the Hambleton and Howardian Hills.